5 MIN READ

 One word of warning: All of these offers vary by store, so you’ll want to call ahead and make sure your favorite location is participating.

-Here’s where to go instead to get a free turkey this year.
+Here’s where to go to get a free turkey this year.

 You can pick up your free item any day up to and including Thanksgiving Day.
 (Note that the turkey is frozen, so you’ll want to pick it up well ahead of time if you plan to make it for the big meal!)

-If you’re part of Weis’s free Preferred Shopper’s Club, your rewards points could get you a Thanksgiving turkey for free.
+If you’re part of Weis’s rewards program, your reward points could get you a Thanksgiving turkey for free.

-It’s pretty simple: You accrue 10 points for every $50.00 you spend, and it takes 50 — that’s a $250 spend — points to get a free Weis Quality frozen turkey up to 20 pounds.
+It’s pretty simple: You earn one point for every dollar you spend, and it takes 400 points to receive a free turkey.

-That might seem like a lot — and it is! — but it includes purchases starting on Oct.
-10. If you spend $50 per week on groceries and have been shopping at Weis each week since then, you’re more than covered.
+That might seem like a lot — and it is! — but it includes purchases from Oct.
+4. to now.
+If you spend $50 per week on groceries and have been shopping at Weis each week since then, you’ll be more than covered by Thanksgiving.

-And in case you’re hosting dinner on a different day, you can redeem Weis’s holiday rewards anytime through Nov.
-23.
+And in case you’re hosting dinner on a different day, you can redeem Weis’ holiday rewards anytime through Nov.
+22.